hallvors/sitecomptester-extension/README.md

  * **ua** An indication of how the browser should identify itself for this test.
 Valid values are defined in data/uadata.json.
  * **injectScript** If a test relies on a certain page / environment state, this property can be defined.
 Any script specified here will be injected into the page as soon as possible when it loads. **Not currently implemented for extension testing - slimerjs only**.
  * **title** Optionally add the bug's summary to the test.
 This makes the test file more readable and the tests easier to review.
- * **testType** The only valid value for this property is 'xhr'.
-This means the test can be run by doing an XMLHttpRequest for the URL and pass the response to the function(s) listed in steps. **Not completely implementable in slimerjs**.
+ * **testType** The only valid values for this property are 'xhr' and 'mixed-content-blocking'.
+The value 'xhr' means the test can be run by doing an XMLHttpRequest for the URL and pass the response to the function(s) listed in steps. **Not completely implementable in slimerjs**.
+The value 'mixed-content-blocking' means the test should monitor resources loaded by the page and note any that are http://.
+TODO: support 'xhtml' to look for invalid XHTML data?
+ * **stepInFrame** is an object telling the framework to run a specific step's JavaScript inside a specific frame - such as stepInFrame:{2:'frame_name'}
+ * **mobNavElm** gives a selector that will check if a given element is present - for example "mobNavElm": "button.navbar-toggle" will ensure the test only passes if an element matching this selector is present and visible

 ## Predefined functions